sorens/northatlantic86/docs/north_atlantic_86_manual.md

 C. Enter the number of the ships you wish to transfer to a new TF.
 The computer will set up a new TF for you.
 The new TF will have the same mission and endurance as the original TF.

 D. If you are currently using fewer than your maximum number of TFs, then the DIVIDE TF function may be used to "scuttle" crippled ships.
-Just enter the letter (S) following the number of the ship you are transferring.
+Just enter the letter (`S`) following the number of the ship you are transferring.
 Your opponent will receive one less victory point for ships that are scuttled than would ordinarily be awarded for a ship sunk involuntarily.
 (Your crew is assumed to have been removed safely).

 4.4 Loading Transports
 ----------------------
-Troops and supplies may be loaded onto ships which are located in a friendly port (America, Murmansk, Riga).
+Troops and supplies may be loaded onto ships which are located in a friendly port (`America`, `Murmansk`, `Riga`).

 A. Use the LOAD TRANSPORTS routine, enter the code for the port in which the loading is to take place.
 The computer will list all eligible ships in that port with a cargo capacity greater than zero.

 B. Enter the number of the ship you wish to load and then enter the number of infantry companies and/or supply units you wish to load.
 Each infantry company represents 100 men.

-C. If you wish to unload cargo while still in port, type a (U) in response to the question NUMBER OF INFANTRY COMPANIES/SUPPLY UNITS TO BE LOADED ?
-By typing a (U), the current cargo will be unloaded.
+C. If you wish to unload cargo while still in port, type a (`U`) in response to the question `NUMBER OF INFANTRY COMPANIES/SUPPLY UNITS TO BE LOADED ?` By typing a (`U`), the current cargo will be unloaded.

-D. Only supply units may be loaded into ships whose prefix begins with the letter A (AP, AK, AE etc).
+D. Only supply units may be loaded into ships whose prefix begins with the letter A (`AP`, `AK`, `AE` etc).

 4.5 Checking the Pipeline
 -------------------------
 Reinforcements and repaired ships will periodically be sent to ports you control.
 To check the status of these ships, you may wish to request the current condition of your ship "pipeline".

-A. Enter the code (A, M, R) for the port you wish to check.
+A. Enter the code (`A`, `M`, `R`) for the port you wish to check.

 B. Enter the Ship Type Prefix: Press (RETURN) if you wish to view all ships in the pipeline.
 To view a particular type of ship, enter the first letter of the ship abbreviation.
-EXAMPLE Enter "D" to list only DD and DDG type ships in the pipeline.
+EXAMPLE Enter "`D`" to list only DD and DDG type ships in the pipeline.

 C. Enter Maximum Delay Time: Press (RETURN) to view all ships in the pipeline.
 Enter a number (N) if you do not wish to view any ships that will exceed N days in the pipeline.